John Hatton (politician)

 John Edward Hatton AO (born 29 May 1933) is a former Australian politician, and a National Trust of Australia nominated Australian Living Treasure.
 He was the independent member of the Legislative Assembly of the New South Wales parliament for the seat of South Coast from 1973 to 1995.
-Notably, the allegations about police corruption which Hatton raised in Parliament resulted in the Wood Royal Commission.
+Notably, the allegations about police corruption which he raised in Parliament resulted in the Wood Royal Commission.
 He is currently a social activist in his local community.

 Early life and background

-Hatton was born in Hammondville, New South Wales, the son of Harry and Florence Hatton.
+John Hatton was born in Hammondville, New South Wales, the son of Harry and Florence Hatton.
 He was educated at Hammondville Public School, Hurlstone Agricultural High School and Armidale Teachers' College.

+He was Foundation President and President for 15 years of the Shoalhaven Combined Progress Associations.

-Hatton was the President of the New South Wales Shire of Shoalhaven before his entry into state politics.
-Hatton was the Foundation President and President for 15 years of the Shoalhaven Combined Progress Associations.
+Hatton was the Mayor of the New South Wales Shire of Shoalhaven before his entry into state politics.

-State parliamentary career
+Parliamentary career

 Hatton was the member for the New South Wales lower house seat of South Coast between 1973 and 1995.
-A measure of Hatton's local popularity occurred in the 1976 state election where he polled in excess of 77% of the first preference formal votes.
+A measure of Hatton's local popularity occurred in the 1976 state election where he polled 65% of the first preference formal votes.
 Shortly after becoming elected, Hatton donated a parliamentary pay rise to charity because it had not been granted by an independent body.
-John Hatton was elected as an independent for this seat for 22 years through the Askin, Lewis, Willis, Wran, Unsworth, Greiner and Fahey governments to 1995.
+Hatton was elected as an independent for this seat for 22 years through the Robert Askin, Tom Lewis, Eric Willis, Neville Wran, Barrie Unsworth, Nick Greiner and John Fahey governments until 1995.
+In 1981, Hatton made NSW Independent history by being elected unopposed.

 Hatton used parliamentary privilege to expose organised crime in the Griffith mafia, police corruption and malfeasance within government departments and agencies.
 In 1994, by 46 votes to 45, he forced the minority Fahey Government to establish the Wood Royal Commission into Police Corruption.
 This ground-breaking royal commission overcame objections from the Independent Commission Against Corruption, led to widespread reform of the NSW Police Force and the establishment of the Police Integrity Commission.